kaptcha0/kaptcha0.github.io/src/content/blog/homelab-102.md

 #### bootstrapping with cloud-init

 From my understanding, cloud-init is a tool that allows you to bootstrap a VM on it's first boot.
-Following [Matt Edward's blog post](https://mattedwards.org/2024/07/using-cloud-init-with-proxmox-vms) I used it to:
+Following [Matt Edward's blog post](https://mattedwards.org/2024/07/using-cloud-init-with-proxmox-vms), I used cloud-init to:

 - attach memory and storage to the image
 - create a network adapter and attach it to the image